Varunkss/CSE284-Wi-24-Group24/README.md

 Updating all of them at once results in their product converging to zero very quickly and then python rounds it down so it doesn't yield anything.

+These are our preliminary results for K=3 for admixture on the PS2 dataset.
+There is obviously some error which is not letting it converge.